fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

-There is a utility called *get_plugin_info* that is used by Python code to call the C *plugin_info* call, this can be used to ascertain the cuase of some problems.
+There is a utility called *get_plugin_info* that is used by Python code to call the C *plugin_info* call, this can be used to ascertain the cause of some problems.
 It should return the default configuration of your plugin and will verify that your plugin has no undefined symbols.

-The utility is passed the library file of your plugin as its frst arguemnt and the function to call, usually *plugin_info*.
+The utility is passed the library file of your plugin as its first argument and the function to call, usually *plugin_info*.

 .. code-block:: console